 If you are a beneficial owner of shares of our common stock or will receive subscription rights through a broker, custodian bank or other nominee, we will ask your broker, custodian bank or other nominee to notify you of the rights offering.
 If you wish to exercise your subscription rights, you will need to have your broker, custodian bank or other nominee act for you.
 If you hold certificates of our common stock directly and would prefer to have your broker, custodian bank or other nominee act for you, you should contact your nominee and request it to effect the transactions for you.
 To indicate your decision with respect to your subscription rights, you should complete and return to your broker, custodian bank or other nominee the form entitled "Beneficial Owners Election Form".
-You should receive the "Beneficial Owners Election Form" from your broker, custodian bank or other nominee as soon as possible and request that a separate subscription rights certificate, you should contact your broker, custodian bank or other nominee if you do not receive this form but you believe you are entitled to participate in the rights offering.
+You should receive the "Beneficial Owners Election Form" from your broker, custodian bank or other nominee with the other rights offering materials.
+If you wish to obtain a separate subscription rights certificate, you should contact the nominee as soon as possible and request that a separate subscription rights certificate be issued to you.
+You should contact your broker, custodian bank or other nominee if you do not receive this form but you believe you are entitled to participate in the rights offering.
 We are not responsible if you do not receive this form from your broker, custodian bank or nominee or if you receive it without sufficient time to respond.